GiovanniHessel94/project-pubsub/README.md

 ## Description

-The project has three python files, each has it own responsability, as described bellow.
+The project has three python files, each has it own responsability, as described below.

 * caller.py